jaysylvester/citizen/README.md

 ### Configuration

-citizen tries to follow convention over configuration whenever possible, but some things are best handled by a config file.
+citizen follows convention over configuration, but some things are best handled by a config file.

-The `config` directory is optional and contains configuration files for both citizen and your app in JSON format.
+The `config` directory is optional and contains configuration files that drive both citizen and your app in JSON format.
 You can have multiple citizen configuration files within this directory, allowing different configurations based on environment. citizen retrieves its configuration file from this directory based on the following logic:

-1. citizen parses each JSON file whose name starts with "citizen" looking for a `hostname` key that matches the machine's hostname.
+1. citizen parses each JSON file looking for a `hostname` key that matches the machine's hostname.
 If it finds one, it loads that configuration.
 2. If it can't find a matching hostname key, it looks for a file named citizen.json and loads that configuration.
-3. If it can't find citizen.json, it runs under its default configuration.
+3. If it can't find citizen.json or you don't have a `config` directory, it runs under its default configuration.

-citizen also parses any other files it finds in this directory and stores the resulting configuration within `app.config`.
-Using the file structure above, you'd end up with `app.config.citizen` and `app.config.db`.

 The following represents citizen's default configuration, which is extended by your citizen configuration file:

     {
+      "citizen": {
         "mode":               "production",
         "directories": {
           "app":              "[absolute path to start.js]",
           "logs":             "[directories.app]/logs",
           "on":               "[directories.app]/on",
           "controllers":      "[directories.app]/patterns/controllers",
           "models":           "[directories.app]/patterns/models",
           "views":            "[directories.app]/patterns/views",
           "web":              "[directories.app]../web"
         },
         "urlPaths": {
           "app":              "",
           "fileNotFound":     "/404.html"
         },
         "httpPort":           80,
-      "hostname":           "localhost",
-      "connectionQueue":    undefined,
+        "hostname":           "localhost", // Hostname for accepting requests "connectionQueue":    undefined,
         "logs": {
           "console":          true,
           "file":             false
         },
         "sessions":           false,
-      "sessionTimeout":     1200000, // 20 minutes
+        "sessionTimeout":     1200000, // In ms (20 minutes)
-      "requestTimeout":     30000, // 30 seconds
+        "requestTimeout":     30000, // In ms (30 seconds)
         "mimetypes":          [parsed from internal config],
         "debug": {
           "output":           "console",
           "depth":            2,
           "jade":             false
         }
       }
+    }

+These settings are exposed publicly via `app.config.citizen`.

+If you want to add a database configuration for your local dev environment, you could do it like this:

+    {
+      "hostname":             "My-MacBook-Pro",
+      "citizen": {
+        // your custom citizen config
+      },
+      "db": {
+        "server":             "127.0.0.1",
+        "username":           "dbuser",
+        "password":           "dbpassword"
+      }
+    }

+This config file would extend the default configuration when running on your local machine.
+The database settings would be accessible within your app via `app.config.db`.

 `urlPaths.app` is the path name in your app's web address.
 If your app's URL is:

     http://www.website.com/to/my-app

 `urlPaths.app` should be "/to/my-app".
-This is necessary for the router to work.
+This is necessary for citizen's router to work.